Rellikeht/vim-extras/README.md

 # vim-extras

-Random but useful vim commands and functions
+Random but useful (neo)vim commands and functions.
+All functionality common between neovim/lua and vim/vimscript is duplicated for reference purposes.